 AB, Psychology, Princeton University

 Nathan Podsakoff joined the Eller College of Management in 2007 after earning his PhD in Organizational Behavior and Human Resources from the University of Florida.
-His areas of expertise include employee citizenship and prosocial behavior, organizational stress, leadership, scholarly impact in the field of management and research methods in organizational research.
-He is a member of the Academy of Management, the American Psychological Association and the Society for Industrial and Organizational Psychology.
+He serves as the Head of the Department of Management and Organizations.
+His areas of expertise include employee citizenship and prosocial behavior, organizational stress, influence and leadership, scholarly impact in the field of management, and research methods in organizational research.
+He is a member of the Academy of Management, the American Psychological Association, and is a Fellow in the Society for Industrial and Organizational Psychology.

 - MGMT 575 The Science and Practice of Influence

 - Kim, S. McClean, E.M., Doyle, S.P., Podsakoff, N.P., Lin, E. & Woodruff, T. (2021).
 The positive and negative effects of social status on ratings of voice behavior: A test of opposing structural and psychological pathways.
 Journal of Applied Psychology.